 There was absolutely no training whatsoever.
 It was literally getting two days in the diary to go to two different homes in South London.
 And I knew nothing about these homes.
 I didn’t know anybody there.
 I would meet Michael at the first home, and that was that, basically.
 I had absolutely no idea what kind of equipment to bring with me—I thought, I need to bring something with me, small handheld instruments or something—but I had absolutely no idea what would be appropriate or relevant or anything like that.
 And I took just a few bits and pieces with me and I turned up.

 So that was that, and we basically—well, I say we—basically, I went into each room with the camera man and the sound person.
 They were so sensitive to the whole situation.
-They were absolutely wonderful, and Michael basically stood outside the door, and just let us get on, and that was that.
-So, you know, he was prepared for the door to open after two minutes or after an hour.
-I mean, it literally meant that time was left at the door.
+They were absolutely wonderful, and Michael stood outside the door, and just let us get on, and that was that.
+He was prepared for the door to open after two minutes or after an hour.
+It literally meant that time was left at the door.

 There is no training, no kind of ''Right, do this'' or ''Do that,'' because that's not what the situation is.

 So, it was really interesting, because each individual needed different time.
 I say “needed”—it wasn’t a case of need.
 It was just . . .
 They were almost the conductors in a way.
 They determined how long you felt you could be with them.